Constructions using Galois Theory: Splitting Fields

 Algorithm~\ref{split} returns a splitting field of degree the order of the Galois group so this splitting field will have minimial degree. \end{proof}

 \hrule \begin{example} Continuing Example~\ref{eg_fixed_split}, below the splitting field is computed as a tower of extensions over $K$ using Algorithm~\ref{split} above.
 We see the field defined by the input polynomial as well as the further extensions required to find the splitting field.
-While the time taken is more than in Example~\ref{eg_fixed_split} it is also significantly less than in Example~\ref{eg_fact}.
+While the time taken is twice more than in Example~\ref{eg_fixed_split} it is also one seventh of Example~\ref{eg_fact}.

 \hrule \end{example}